Interaction-Bot/LanguageDetection/README.md

 # Project

 This language detector is used by interaction bot to detect the language of message sent by user.
-It have for project to improve detection for this type of message.
+It has for objective to improve detection for this type of message.

 # Contribute